mdbassrza786-eng/Ultimate-nmap/README.md

 This tool is intended strictly for **authorized penetration testing, CTF competitions, and educational purposes**.
 Scanning networks or systems without explicit permission is illegal in most jurisdictions.
 The author assumes no liability for misuse.

 ---
+Only Legend know What to do now with this tool 🙂